starius/ScPrime/doc/Running and Writing Tests for ScPrime.md

 <a name="siaPrimetest">
 ### SiaPrimetest Package
-When deciding what tests to write for SiaPrime, you should consider whether the best test is a unit test or a siaprimetest.
+When deciding what tests to write for ScPrime, you should consider whether the best test is a unit test or a siaprimetest.
 Ideally both a unit test and a siaprimetest is written for new code.
 A unit test should explicitly test the new code functionality and a siaprimetest should test the integration of the code